Helene Mayer: Olympics

 Mayer won a gold medal in fencing at the age of 17 at the 1928 Summer Olympics in Amsterdam, representing Germany, winning 18 bouts and losing only 2.
 She became a national hero in Germany and was celebrated, with her photo plastered everywhere.
 According to a profile in The Guardian, "She was tall, blonde, elegant and vivacious."

 In 1931, her father died of a heart attack.
 She finished fifth at the 1932 Summer Olympics in Los Angeles, having learned, two hours prior to the match, that her boyfriend had died in a military training exercise in Germany.
 She then remained in the U.S. to study for two years as an exchange student at Scripps College, earning a certificate in social work in 1934.
 She later studied towards a master's degree at the University of California at Berkeley, and fenced for the USC Fencing Club.
 She hoped to join the German diplomatic corps.

 After Hitler came to power in 1933, anti-Jewish laws put in place nearly ended her career.
 Her membership at her German fencing club was terminated, as was her study exchange.
 She found work teaching German at Mills College in Oakland, California, and later taught at San Francisco City College.
 She was stripped of her citizenship in Germany in 1935 by the Nuremberg Laws, which considered her non-German.

 She accepted an invitation to compete for Germany at the 1936 Summer Olympics, held in Berlin.
 Joseph Goebbels required of the press that "no comments may be made regarding Helene Mayer's non-Aryan ancestry".
-She won a silver medal in individual women's foil.
+She achieved a silver medal in individual women's foil.
 She gave a Nazi salute on the podium, and later said it might have protected her family that was still in Germany, in labor camps.

 International competitions

-In 1928 she won the Italian national championship.
+In 1928, she won the Italian national championship.
 She was the European champion in 1929 and 1931.
 She was World Foil Champion in 1929–31 and 1937.

-US Championships
+US competitions

-Ultimately, she settled in the United States and had a successful fencing career, winning the US women's foil championship 8 times from 1934–1946 (1934, 1935, 1937, 1938, 1939, 1941, 1942, and 1946).
+Ultimately, she settled in the United States and had a successful fencing career, winning the US women's foil championship 8 times from 1934 to 1946 (1934, 1935, 1937, 1938, 1939, 1941, 1942, and 1946).

+In 1938, she won the Amateur Fencers League of America's San Francisco Division men's title; however, two days later, she was stripped of the title, as the League adopted a rule banning competition between women and men, stating that since fencing involved physical contact, "a chivalrous man found it difficult to do his worst when he faced a woman."
+The restriction was later lifted in the 1950s.

 Return to Germany and death

 In 1952, Mayer returned to Germany, where she married an old friend, Erwin Falkner von Sonnenburg, in a quiet May ceremony in Munich.
-The couple moved to the hills above Stuttgart before settling in Heidelberg where she died of breast cancer in October 1953, two months before her 43rd birthday.
+The couple moved to the hills above Stuttgart before settling in Heidelberg where she died of breast cancer in October 1953, at age 42.